HL7/US-Core/source/pages/_includes/us-core-diagnosticreport-lab-summary.md

 #### Summary of the Must Support Requirements
 1. One or more Performer References  in `DiagnosticReport.performer`
-1. One or more Result References  in `DiagnosticReport.result` with the following constraints: *DiagnosticReport.result or  DiagnosticReport.presentedForm or both SHALL be present.*
+1. One or more Result References  in `DiagnosticReport.result`
-1. One or more  Medias  in `DiagnosticReport.media`
-1. One or more  Attachments  in `DiagnosticReport.presentedForm` with the following constraints: *DiagnosticReport.result or  DiagnosticReport.presentedForm or both SHALL be present.*

-#### Summary of Constraints
-1. DiagnosticReport.result or  DiagnosticReport.presentedForm or both SHALL be present.
-1. DiagnosticReport.result or  DiagnosticReport.presentedForm or both SHALL be present.
-1. DiagnosticReport.result or  DiagnosticReport.presentedForm or both SHALL be present.